mohaque0/cradle/README.md

 # Cradle
 A modern C++ build system.

-Cradle is a tool for building projects using the components already available on your system if you're building c++ projects.
+Cradle is a tool for building projects using the components already available on your system if you're building C++ projects.
 The configuration file is written in C++ and compiled into a binary that builds your project, offering the full power of the C++ language to describe your builds and minimal external tooling.

 # Example
 This is an example of the configuration to build a simple project that consists of a static library under `test/lib` and other source files under `test/main`.